muharremgem/BOOTSTRAP_WebPage/README.md

 ### At the end of the project, following topics are to be covered;

-- HTML Navbar
+- HTML Navbar,banner, services

-- HTML image
+- HTML Portfolio, about us, team, contact

 - CSS Colors-Border Properties

-- CSS Margins-Padding
+- CSS Bootstrap-Margins-Padding-fluid

 - CSS Properties for Texts-Font "Lato", sans-serif;